keystonejs/keystone/.changeset/curly-apples-thank.md

 '@keystone-next/keystone': major
 ---

-Removed `isRequired` and the `defaultValue` can no longer by dynamic in the `json` field.
+Removed `isRequired` and `defaultValue` can no longer be dynamic in the `json` field.
 If you were using `isRequired`, the same behaviour can be re-created with the `validateInput` hook.